codeceptjs/CodeceptJS/docs/react.md

 To find React element names and props in a tree use [React DevTools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension.

-> Turn off minifcation for application builds otherwise component names will be uglified as well
+> Turn off minification for application builds otherwise component names will be uglified as well

 React locators work via [resq](https://github.com/baruchvlz/resq) library, which handles React 16 and above.